 You will need a star map, and you will need to know how it works.
 This may seem obvious, but there is a knack to understanding these things.
-Here's our map for this month:
+Here is our map for this month:

 It shows the whole sky, so the scale is quite small.
 Normally you turn to see different parts of it, so to see the view looking north, for example, hold the map upside down with north at the bottom.

-The map shows the sky in mid month at about 10 pm, at the start of the month at 11 pm, or by the end of the month at 9 pm, though by then it will be too light to see much at that time.
-Anyone would think it was summer.
-All times are BST.
+The map shows the sky in the middle of the month at about 8 pm, at the start of the month at 9 pm, or by the end of the month at 7 pm.

 |TIP If you aren't sure of the direction of north from your location, click here for a page on Getting Your Bearings.|